-Any remaining places will be offered based on proximity of the child's home address to the school.
-Distances will be measured in a straight line using the computerised system as specified by Gloucestershire Council.
+Any remaining places will be offered based on proximity of the child's home address (as at the closing date of 15 January 2023) to the school.
+Distances will be measured in a straight line distance using the computerised system as specified by South Gloucestershire Council.